 An external aerodynamics problem can involves the presents of physical boundaries, like the walls of a wind tunnel, or the ground in an open road simulation or aircraft landing condition.
 In these cases, the computational domain is defined by the geometry of the physical walls and generally only the position of the inlet and outlet boundaries need to be defined.
 If detailed data for setting up the inlet and outlet boundary conditions is known, these can be placed to match the experimental measurements.
 On the contrary, when no data is available and simple constant inlet velocity and constant pressure outlet boundary condition are used, the same principle of an external aerodynamic case should be used.

 In internal aerodynamic problems instead, the geometry itself defines the computational domain and the boundary conditions are directly applied to the surfaces of the geometry.

-In our free CFD software SimWorks, a computational domain (outer domain) is automatically created around the imported geometry so that it can be used for external aerodynamics calculations.
+In our CFD software SimWorks, a computational domain (outer domain) is automatically created around the imported geometry so that it can be used for external aerodynamics calculations.
 The user can modify the domain extents and its position relative to the main geometry in order to obtain the most suitable size for the simulation.
 In case of internal flow simulations, the computational domain can be deactivated.

 CFD domain dimensions best practises